Soccer-Euro-Czech Republic penpix

 striker has yet to find the net since winning his first cap in

-Scored two goals on his national debut in a 2-1 win over Wales
+Scored two goals on his international debut in a 2-1 win over